 The iron pillar was forged about 1,600 years ago and moved to Delhi nearly 1,000 years ago, but no one seems to have a proper answer as to why and who moved this pillar to Delhi, and yet, leaving everyone bewildered, it has avoided corrosion from the rains, winds and temperature fluctuation over all these centuries.
 Even in the 21 st century only four foundries in the world could built such a large pillar but none would be able to keep it rust-free.

-Somnath Temple is a symbol of Indian conviction and its rich cultural heritage.
-The temple has been destroyed by Mahmud Ghazni in 1024, Khilji’s Army in 1296, Muzaffar Shah in 1375, Mahmud Begada in 1451 and Aurangzeb in 1665 - only to be rebuilt over and over again, for that reason it is also known as “The Shrine Eternal”.
+The Somnath Temple is a symbol of Indian conviction and its rich cultural heritage.
+The temple has been destroyed by Mahmud Ghazni in 1024, Khilji’s Army in 1296, Muzaffar Shah in 1375, Mahmud Begada in 1451, and Aurangzeb in 1665, only to be rebuilt over and over again.
+For this reason, it is also known as "The Shrine Eternal."

-In the 7th century, Somnath Temple was reconstructed by Maitraka Kings of Vallabhi.
-Thus this Temple, for the 1 st time, is believed to have been built at some unknown time way back in the past.
+In the 7th century, the Somnath Temple was reconstructed by the Maitraka Kings of Vallabhi.
+Thus, this temple is believed to have been built for the first time at some unknown time way back in the past.

-The Arrow Pillar also known as Baan Stambh is erected on the sea protection wall at the Somnath Temple.
-An inscription in Sanskrit language can be found on this Arrow Pillar which mentions that it stands at a point on the Indian Landmass, which happens to be the first point on land in the North to the South Pole on that particular longitude.
-And yes, it is a fact that the Temple is situated at such a place that there is not even a single piece of land in ...more
+The Arrow Pillar, also known as Baan Stambh, is erected on the sea protection wall at the Somnath Temple.
+An inscription in the Sanskrit language can be found on this Arrow Pillar, which mentions that it stands at a point on the Indian Landmass that happens to be the first point on land in the North to the South Pole on that particular longitude.
+It is a fact that the temple is situated at such a place that there is not even a single ...more